Code-Institute-Submissions/follow_me_game/README.md

 # Follow Me Game

 The focus of this project is to create a memory game for children to play.
-My aim is to build this using HTML, CSS, JavaScript and JQuery.
+My aim is to build this using HTML, CSS, JavaScript and jQuery.

 ## UX